Ministry of Industry (Myanmar): Directorate of Industry

 The Directorate of Industry coordinates the activities of the enterprises under the ministry in accordance with the directions and guidelines of the ministry.
-It also negotiates with foreign and local organisations for new projects, acts as representative of ministry in the activities related to ASEAN and international organisations.
+It also negotiates with foreign and local organisations for new projects, acts as a representative of ministry in the activities related to ASEAN and international organisations.
 Besides, it undertakes the drafting and compilation of projects, policy and plans, financial and budget requirements, legal and personnel matters and other affairs concerning the enterprises.

 Departments

 The Directorate of Industry is headed by the Director General and organised with seven departments as mentioned below: